jerilynzheng/al-folio/_projects/feed.markdown

 **Problem**

 This idea came about when I was frustrated with current food review apps.
-Yelp, with its vast amount of reviews and information, could not help me narrow down the decision of was "the best".
+Yelp, with its vast amount of reviews and information, could not help me <mark>narrow down</mark> the decision of was "the best".
 Basic information that would be easy to ask in the restaurant took lots of searching and filtering to find.
-I decided to try and solve the problem by filling in the gap, looking to create a comprehensive service that compiled these useful details together in a simple but effective way.
+I decided to try and solve the problem by filling in the gap, looking to create a <mark>comprehensive service</mark> that compiled these useful details together in a <mark>simple but effective way</mark>.

 **Team**